Saperz4002/BG_Hartree-Fock/README.md

 This writes `initial_state.npz` and a readable `initial_state.json` summary.
 The bundled `example_initial_state.npz` and `.json` contain an executed example with the same settings.
-Open `01_noninteracting_initialization.ipynb` in Jupyter or VS Code for the explained calculation, numerical matrices, and plots.
 Keep the notebook and `bernal_initializer.py` in the same directory.

 NumPy's `linalg.eigh` solves the explicit Hermitian matrices; SciPy supplies the finite-temperature number solver.
-PySCF is not a dependency at this stage.
-Matplotlib is used only by the notebook.

 ## Inputs and units